DigiBP/AS25_Glacier_Express/README.md

 ![symptom evaluation](images/voiceflow_symptom_eval.png)

-#### Symptom Evaluation Agent Prompt
 Using the available KB and a web search, the agent will either recommend self-treatment using OTC medication or a medical evaluation by a medical professional.
 The following prompt was used to help the agent make the triage decision: [Symptom Evaluation Prompt (PDF)](supplementarydocs/symptomevalprompt.pdf)

 - Agent asks customer to describe symptoms
 - Based on description, a triage decision is made
-- If self=treatment is made, Inventory API is called to check if available and place purchase order in case stock is below the minimum level
+- If "self_treatment" decision, Inventory API is called to check if recommended medication is available.
-- Agent provides information about the medication (safety, usage, etc.) and then requests customer information (name, email, dob, etc.) to place the order.
+- An agent block provides information about the medication (safety, usage, etc.) and then requests customer information (name, email, dob, etc.) to process the order.
 Once obtained, the order is submitted.
 - POST request is sent to Camunda with order details
-- Chat ends

 ### Prescription Medication Order